Medically reviewed by Drugs.com. Last updated on Jun 18, 2020.

 Refer to adult dosing.
 Use the lowest effective dose.

 Note: Dosages expressed as combined amount of betamethasone sodium phosphate and betamethasone acetate; 1 mg is equivalent to betamethasone sodium phosphate 0.5 mg and betamethasone acetate 0.5 mg.
-Base dosage on severity of disease and patient response.
+Dosage should be based on severity of disease and patient response; use lowest effective dose for shortest period of time to avoid HPA axis suppression

 If suspension is coadministered with a local anesthetic, it may be mixed in syringe with 1% or 2% lidocaine HCl (without parabens) or similar parabens-free local anesthetic.
 Withdraw the dose of betamethasone suspension from the vial into the syringe, then draw up the local anesthetic into the syringe and shake the syringe briefly.
 Do not inject the local anesthetic directly into the suspension vial.

-Intradermal: Using a 25-gauge 1 mL (eg, tuberculin) syringe with 1/2-inch needle inject a uniform depot.
-Do not inject subcutaneously
+Intradermal: Inject a uniform depot using a 1 mL (eg, tuberculin) syringe with 1/2-inch needle (typically 26 or 27 gauge) (Love 2006).
+Do not inject subcutaneously.

 Store at 25°C (77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).
 Protect from light.